 Ian Ayres & Barry J. Nalebuff - Lifecycle Investing

 Lifecycle Investing is a brilliant book.
-Though I'm not recommending a 200% stock portfolio like they are, the concept of including your future income in your asset mix make sense.
-Thinking holistically can actually end up reducing risk even with the additional exposure to stocks.
+Though I'm not recommending a 200% stock portfolio like they are, the concept of including your future income in your asset mix makes sense.
+Thinking holistically can end up reducing risk even with the additional exposure to stocks.
 Take a look at the following Monte Carlo simulation.
 All three investors start with $1000 and contribute $12000 per year to a 100% stock portfolio.
 The only difference is when and how much they invest at any given time.
-The first contributes a lump sum of $12000 per year, the second divides it into $3000 per quarter, and the third $1000 per month.
+The first contributes a lump sum of $12,000 per year; the second divides it into $3000 per quarter and the third $1,000 per month.

-The 50th percentile (the most likely outcome) is better off for the investor that spreads out their contribution over a longer period of time.
-We know that diversifying reduces risk, but we only think of it in terms of assets (buying index funds vs individual stocks).
+The 50th percentile (the most likely outcome) is better off for the investor that spreads out their contribution over an extended period of time.
+We know that diversifying reduces risk, but we only think of it in terms of assets (buying index funds vs. individual stocks).
 Most fail to diversify across time by limiting their market exposure to the later years of their lives.
 This isn't intentional.
-It's due to the fact that we're making less than what we'll eventually make.
-Take the following for example.
-You're currently making $70k per year, and investing about $15k (20%) of it every year.
+It's because we're making less than what we'll eventually make.
+Take the following, for example.
+You're currently making $70k per year and investing about $15k (20%) of it every year.
 Assuming you get a raise or new compensation increase of 5% per year and continue investing about 20% every year till you retire around 2060.

 A majority of your contributions will happen in the final decade before retirement.
 This means that the expected outcome of 50% of your contributions is determined by the final decade.
 The other half had more than double the time, meaning it experienced more cycles and compounded more.
 That expected outcome is even less desirable because some of those contributions will go towards fixed income given the proximity to retirement.